eStep/docker-intro/docker-run.md

 We will start with running a container based on `hello-word` image.

+Please run all the following commands in your home directory.
+Otherwise you can encounter problems with mounting local volumes.

 ```sh
 $ docker run hello-world
 Unable to find image 'hello-world:latest' locally